leonardtng/introduction-to-web-development/README.md

 ## 🚧 Updates

+- 31/08/2021: Updated Chapter 1 content for second batch of workshop
 - 06/04/2021: Added Chapter 5: Component-Based Development
 - 23/03/2021: Added Chapter 4: Logic With JavaScript and React
 - 08/03/2021: Added Chapter 3: Making Things Move
 - 02/02/2021: Added Chapter 2: The Web like an Essay contents.
-- 27/01/2021: Created [GitHub Classroom](https://classroom.github.com/classrooms/78073476-ync-hacks-software-track-jan-apr-2021) for assignment submissions.
 - 21/01/2021: Created repository, added Chapter 1: What is the Web? contents.